Kongshavn, Arendal

-Kongshavn or Kongshamn is a village in the municipality of Arendal in Agder county, Norway.
-Its population (2009) was 862.
+Kongshavn is a village in Arendal Municipality in Agder county, Norway.
 Kongshavn is located on the north side of the island of Tromøya, across the Tromøysundet strait from the village of Eydehavn.
 It is about 11 km east of the town of Arendal and it is directly west of the village of Åmdalsøyra.

+The 0.96 km2 village had a population (2012) of and a population density of 928 PD/km2.
+Since 2012, the population and area data for this village area has not been separately tracked by Statistics Norway.

 Name

-It is said that Kongshamn was a safe haven for the king's ships during the Viking Age.
+It is said that Kongshavn was a safe haven for the king's ships during the Viking Age.
 Kongshavn is a Norwegian language word meaning "King's Landing" or "King's Port".
+The first element is kong which means "king" and the second element is havn which means "harbor".